DarrickFauvel/fem05-3-column-preview-card-component/README.md

 I learned that using the CSS `box-shadow` property with value `inset 0 0 0 2px white` makes a nice button outline on mouse hover.

-I've seen people use this pattern using a border:
+I've seen people implement this pattern using the CSS `border` property:

 ```css
 .button {